kvspb/nginx-auth-ldap/README.md

 Note that you need to provide hash-based symlinks in the directory for this to work;
 you'll basically need to run OpenSSL's c_rehash command in this directory.

+## referral
+expected value: on, off

+LDAP library default is on.
+This option disables usage of referral messages from LDAP server.
+Usefull for authenticating against read only AD server without access to read write.